iurkenty/jenkins/README.md

 # Jenkins-Terraform-Ansible-AWS
-This is project will do the following:
+This project will do the following:

 1. Provision a VPC across 3 azs with two private and one public subnets.
 2. Provision an EC2 of t3.medium size.